 With a remote work policy on your hands, employers are still prone to many problems when implementing it.
 Whenever this happens, it is highly recommended that they should look back into what has been done and what could have been done to revamp the situation.
 Sitting down with your employees to figure out the right remote work environment is also a must.

-Besides setting remote work policy, employers should also be open more to flexibility.
+Besides setting a remote work policy, employers should also be open more to flexibility.
 Your employees have the right to work in the hours that work best for them.
-Flexible working hours, objective-oriented management, virtual team building activities are the factors that can contribute to supportive remote work communication.
+Flexible working hours, objective-oriented management, and virtual team-building activities are the factors that can contribute to supportive remote work communication.

 To provide sufficient and comprehensive knowledge for employees, even when working from home, employers have to contemplate training in their preparation.

 Training, in this case, not only means technical training but also system-scale training.
-By that, we meant the training of procedures, working process. and how to communicate effectively.
+By that, we meant the training of procedures, working process, and how to communicate effectively in a remote team.

 To transfer knowledge from one staff to another, the employers should conduct regular training on both technical, mindset and work process aspects.
 There should be also a checkpoint test to ensure team members can understand the knowledge.

 Communication in a remote team doesn’t have to be as overwhelming or all-consuming as it used to be.
 To achieve remote work communication best practices, you should focus on the management, method of communication, device for communication, training for communication and remote work environment.

 If you want to talk to an expert for advice and tips for communicating successfully with remote teams, you can contact us via:

 - Tel: (+84) 24-6660-7474